The Lord Provost is Edinburgh's civic head, an ancient office dating back to the 13th century.

 Taking part in many activities involving Edinburgh's many groups and organisations.

-The Lord Provost has a Deputy Lord Provost and several Baillies.
-The Deputy Lord Provost is Councillor Joan Griffiths MBE.
-Having this arrangement means that all engagements across the city can have ambassadorial attendance, showing support and encouragement.
+The Lord Provost has a Depute Lord Provost and several Bailies.
+The Depute Lord Provost is Councillor Joan Griffiths MBE.
+Having this arrangement means that all engagements across the city can have civic attendance, showing support and encouragement.